 Reactoonz (Play'n GO)

-Most of them are not classic slots with paylines, not even ways to win (though there are exceptions).
-The features offered inside are also unique and fairly powerful, but the themes/graphics are generally easy to find elsewhere.
+Most of them are not classic slots with paylines, and not even ways to win, though there are exceptions.
+The features offered inside are also unique and fairly powerful, but the themes and graphics are generally easy to find elsewhere.

-- Slots with Cluster Pays are in the majority (combinations are formed via matching symbols appearing next to each other, with connections made horizontally and/or vertically);
+- Slots with Cluster Pays are in the majority, with combinations formed via matching symbols appearing next to each other, connected horizontally or vertically.

 - The top jackpot is generally fairly high, even going up to 21,100x the stake for the slot in the first position.